skjalg-eriksen/dotfiles/README.md

 # 📁 How Dotfiles Are Detected

-The tool walks the repository and treats files as configuration items.
+The tool walks the repository and treats paths as configuration items.

 ### Folder-level configs

-Any directory inside:
+Directories under:

 ```
 ./.config/*
 ```

-is installed as a **directory symlink**, e.g.:
+are installed as **directory symlinks**, e.g.:

 ```
 ~/.config/nvim → <repo>/.config/nvim